mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 ### List the Worker Node Components

-In the previous chapter, before filtering the master node components we went through a few concepts and commands hope you remember those points if not, [please refresh it.  ](https://mangodairy.github.io/mytest/Kubernetes/KubernetesPart2/#list-the-control-plane-components)
+In the previous chapter, before filtering the master node components we went through a few concepts and commands hope you remember those points.If not, [please refresh it.  ](https://mangodairy.github.io/mytest/Kubernetes/KubernetesPart2/#list-the-control-plane-components)
 {: .notice--info}
 {: style="text-align: justify;"}